dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 1. [document type](./common.htm#documentType) :`7`
 2. document version: `1.7.5`
-3. origin x position. **Reserved field, can't be changeded**
+3. origin x position. **Reserved field, can't be changed**
-4. origin y position. **Reserved field, can't be changeded**
+4. origin y position. **Reserved field, can't be changed**
 5. custom attributes: **key: value** pairs, separate with **`**, added via **Add new parameter**.
 *package*: *DIP08*
-*nameDispaly*: *0* (hide it is name when placed to schematic)
+*nameDispaly*: *0* (hide the name when placed into the schematic)
 *nameAlias*: *Model*
 *name*:*555*
-*pre*:*U?* , when place to schematic, will be marked as U1, U2. subpart will be set as *U?.1*, *U?.2* etc.
+*pre*:*U?* , when placed into the schematic, will be marked as U1, U2. subpart will be set as *U?.1*, *U?.2* etc.
 *spicePre*:*X*, *X* stands for a subckt.
 *sourceId*:*xxxxxxxxx* (just for schematic Lib and spice symbol)

-Place it to schematic canvas, it's attributes will be looked like below image.
-The name field is alias as Model and it is invisible.
+When placed into the schematic canvas, it's attributes will look like the image below.
+The name field is aliased as Model and it is invisible.
 ![](./images/schematicLibAttr.png)

 ##Canvas <a name="canvas"></a>